csc-training/csc-env-eff/_slides/07_allas.md

 - What will happen to my data later on?
 - How to keep track of all the data I have in Allas?

-# Lumi-O
+# LUMI-O

-- Lumi-O is object storage service for Lumi super computers.
+- LUMI-O is object storage service for LUMI supercomputer
 - Default quota: 150 TiB
-- Lumi-O uses only S3 protocol and there is no https://allas.csc.fi -like web interface
+- LUMI-O uses only S3 protocol and there is no https://allas.csc.fi -like web interface
-- You need to apply for a Lumi-project to use the Lumi-O.
+- You need to apply for a LUMI-project to use LUMI-O
-- Lumi projects have always a maximum duration, three years in this case, after which the project is closed and you must move your data somewhere else
+- LUMI projects have always a maximum duration, three years in this case, after which the project is closed and you must move your data elsewhere
-- Allas is very full at the moment so if you need to store large datasets ( more than 30 TiB) we will ask you to use Lumi-O instead of Allas.
+- Allas is currently very full, so if you need to store large datasets (>30 TiB) we ask you to use LUMI-O instead

-# SD Connect andsensitive data services
+# SD Connect and sensitive data services

 - [CSC Sensitive Data Services](https://docs.csc.fi/data/sensitive-data/) for processing sensitive data
 - [**SD Desktop**](https://sd-desktop.csc.fi) is a secure virtual desktop